qiskit-community/qiskit-alt/README.md

 * `import qiskit_alt` takes about 8.5s before compilation, and 1.5s after compilation.

-* The code is "exercised" during compilation by running the test suites of some of the included pacakges.
-Code paths that are exercised during compilation will suffer no delay in the futre, just like statically compiled libraries.
+* The code is "exercised" during compilation by running the test suites of some of the included packages.
+Code paths that are exercised during compilation will suffer no delay in the future, just like statically compiled libraries.
 More test suites and exercise scripts can be included in the compilation.
 And more Julia code can be moved from `qiskit_alt` into compiled modules.